 When you are to select a node to add through the “Add Node” context menu or similar menus, there are a lot of nodes that come with a (T) suffix.
 These nodes are generic nodes.
 What this means is that they can work with any relevant type you want.
 As such, you will not find nodes like GetTransform, or GetAnimator.
 Instead you will encounter nodes like GetComponent(T), which will suffice to get any component type that you so require.

 Once the generic node is added into the graph, you will notice that the generic ports are shown with a “?” (question mark) icon.
 This is what is called a “Wild Port”.
 This means that the node is still waiting for you to provide a type.
 This can be done in either of the two ways bellow.

 Here is an example for the Unity Instantiate node.
 Notice that once the Camera connection is made, both of the Node’s Wild Ports are turned into a Camera Type port.
 In practice the definition of the Instantiate node is now set to be ‘Instantiate<Camera>’.

-Now, the most important thing about these nodes, is that the available types that will be listed in the menu, is directly affected by the Preferred Types editor and the types listed there.
+Now, the most important thing about these nodes, is that the available types that will be listed in the “Set Generic Type” menu is directly affected by the Preferred Types editor and the types listed there.
 As such it is very important to tailor your Preferred Types list to your project if the default types do not suffice.
 If on the other hand you set the type by connecting ports instead of through the menu, then it doesn’t matter (The Preferred Types Editor has no say in that).